geo4lib/geo4lib.github.io/docs/blog/posts/meeting-topics-2025.md

 **October 8: PMTiles**

 :   [PMTiles](https://docs.protomaps.com/pmtiles/) are a newer data format for tiled data.
-Eliot Jordan will describe the format, and we’ll share tips and best practices for creating PMTiles.
+We will gather community questions on PM Tiles to be reported on at a future meeting.

 **November 12: GIS Library Service Models**